MBlaschek/singularity-jupyter/README.md

 This is a lightly modified version of what [nickjer](https://github.com/nickjer/singularity-rstudio) has done.
 The Modifications allow to run the R-Studio server as an instance.

     singularity instance start rserver.sif RStudio

 Usually the R-Studio server runs on port 9090.

+# Singularity Syntax Highlighting

+There is a nice repo [singularity.lang](https://github.com/singularityhub/singularity.lang), where this can be added for Gedit, Nano and Vim.
+For Atom there is a highlighting as well.
+Works well.